 4.4 The State party also considers that the authors’ claims are unsubstantiated and are manifestly ill-founded for purposes of admissibility and on the merits.
 There is no fundamental right to a new decision on an unsuccessful property claim, and legislative time limits for restitution claims (for example, those contained in Act No. 243/1992) do not constitute, per se, a violation of the Covenant.
 Moreover, the fact that the authors were not able to prove that they met the requirements for restitution under Act No. 243/1992 is not attributable to the State party.
-It is not possible for an international body to interpret national law differently from domestic authorities or to conclude that irregularities in the restitution legislation (such as the citizenship requirement) can be conteed entirely outside proceedings stipulated by the restitution laws themselves.
+It is not possible for an international body to interpret national law differently from domestic authorities or to conclude that irregularities in the restitution legislation (such as the citizenship requirement) can be contested entirely outside proceedings stipulated by the restitution laws themselves.
 Under the Committee’s jurisprudence, different treatment is not discriminatory if it is based on reasonable and objective criteria.
 The authors’ property was not expropriated, since the authors neither owned the property nor had a sufficiently supported legitimate expectation that some of their property claims would be satisfied, given that no authority had ever decided in their favour.
 The authors’ situation differs significantly from that of persons whose ownership rights were interfered with after the fall of the communist regime and whose existing and exercised rights to properties were expropriated owing, for example, to public works.
 The authors did not exercise their ownership right for decades.
 The difference in treatment was therefore directly linked to the fact that entirely different groups of persons were concerned.
 The State party notes the Committee’s finding that “legislation adopted after the fall of the communist regime in Czechoslovakia to compensate the victims of that regime does not appear to be prima facie discriminatory within the meaning of article 26 merely because it does not compensate the victims of injustices allegedly committed by earlier regimes”.
 The Constitutional Court, in issuing the Opinion, did not issue any new rules on property restitution, but merely interpreted the existing restitution legislation, and did so before the authors raised their claims.
 The State party argues that claims excluded by the Opinion are not supported by domestic law.
 Both the legislature and the Constitutional Court found, with due regard to the public interest, that it was necessary to limit the scope of restitution legislation as it was possible to mitigate only a certain number of past injustices.
 The authors’ lack of success in benefiting from restitution legislation was the result of various circumstances, rather than the inevitable consequence of the legislation itself.

 4.5 In response to the authors’ claim that the property was not lawfully expropriated because no confiscation warrant was found in the State archives, the State party considers that no confiscation warrant was necessary under Presidential Decree No. 12/1945, which provided for confiscation ex lege.
 The State party further observes that the authors’ counsel has unsuccessfully “resorted to this argument very often in various proceedings” and that the authors do not support the argument by any reference to relevant national legislation or legal practice.
 The State party further considers that the Committee is not in a position to reassess the interpretation and application of domestic law, especially in relation to legal regulations that produced effects several decades ago.